fdeblasio/pokeemerald-expansion/README.md

     - Mud Sport/Water Sport

 - The following effects on accuracy are now reflected in battle and on the summary screen:
+    - Thunder and Hurricane having 50% accuracy in sun
+    - Thunder, Hurricane, Bleakwind Storm, Wildbolt Storm, and Sandsear Storm having 100% accuracy in rain
+    - Blizzard having 100% accuracy in snow/hail
     - Compound Eyes
     - Hustle
     - Victory Star
     - Wide Lens
-- The effects of weather on accuracy is now reflected in battle:
-    - Thunder and Hurricane having 50% accuracy in sun
-    - Thunder, Hurricane, Bleakwind Storm, Wildbolt Storm, and Sandsear Storm having 100% accuracy in rain
-    - Blizzard having 100% accuracy in snow/hail

 ### Pokémon:
 - Pokémon have all their moves from their movesets from Gen 7 onwards, at the most recent levels